 The new Standard has been applied using the modified retrospective approach, with the cumulative effect of adopting AASB 16 being recognised in equity as an adjustment to the opening balance of retained earnings for the current period.
 Prior periods have not been restated.

-The following is a reconciliation of the financial statement line items from AASB 117 to AASB 16 at 1 July 2018:
+The following is a reconciliation of the financial statement line items from AASB 117 to AASB 16.